 In view of the above argument regarding the Voronoi diagrams, it seems that using a non-$\ell_2$ type metric need not achieve optimal mislabeling even though it might give rise to good algorithms for estimating the centroids.
 As a result, to retain the optimal mislabeling, we propose using the $\ell_2 $ metric for labeling.
-In the current manuscript, we will analyze the performance of such a $\ell_2$-based clustering algorithm when the estimation step is performed via the coordinatewise median.
-Before jumping into the algorithm, we introduce some basic notations.
+In the current manuscript, we analyze the performance of a $\ell_2$-based clustering algorithm when the estimation step is performed via the coordinate-wise median.
+Before jumping into the algorithm, we introduce some basic notation.